 Addressing the Condition

-Once patients are diagnosed and treated for a vascular condition, they may require rehabilitation through monitored exercise or physical therapy, also provided on the Shady Grove Adventist Hospital campus.
+Once patients are diagnosed and treated for a vascular condition, they may require rehabilitation through monitored exercise or physical therapy, also provided on the Adventist HealthCare Shady Grove Medical Center campus.

 Certain populations are at greatest risk for developing vascular conditions, including the elderly and individuals with diabetes.
 Other factors include family history, smoking, high cholesterol, obesity and lack of exercise.